enics-labs/salamandra/README.md

 ## Other Commands

--   Component can be created from an existing one(clone it):
+-   A component can be created from an existing one(clone it):
     ```
     inv = Component('inv')
     inv.add_pin(Input('A'))